Rachel L. Wellhausen, Ph.D.

 Rachel L. Wellhausen is Assistant Professor of Government at the University of Texas at Austin and Faculty Affiliate at the McCombs School of Business.
 In 2012-2013 she was a Postdoctoral Research Associate at the Niehaus Center for Globalization and Governance at the Woodrow Wilson School, Princeton University.

 Rachel's primary field of interest is the political economy of international investment and finance.
 Her book manuscript, The Shield of Nationality: Foreign Firms in Emerging Economies, examines the conditions under which governments maintain or break the contracts they enter into with foreign investors.
 She finds that investor nationality is a key determinant of contract sanctity and that governments hosting investors from a greater diversity of countries gain space to trade off contract sanctity in favor of domestic goals.
-Evidence includes cross-national quantitative analysis and casework drawn from over 130 interviews of foreign investors in Ukraine, Moldova, and Romania, with follow-up work in Russia and Azerbaijan.
+Evidence includes cross-national quantitative analysis and casework drawn from over 150 interviews of foreign investors in Ukraine, Moldova, and Romania, with follow-up work in Russia and Azerbaijan.
 The dissertation on which the book is based won the 2013 Mancur Olson award from the American Political Science Association for the best dissertation in political economy in 2011-2012.